DNSCurve on Haiku

 make install

 That's it!
-If your resolv.conf is not yet configured, you should also issue:
+If your resolv.conf is not yet configured, you should also issue something like:

 echo "nameserver 8.8.8.8" > /etc/resolv.conf